Bob Saget: Personal life

-Saget married Sherri Kramer in 1982, and they had three daughters Aubrey (b.
-1987), Lara Melanie (b.
-1989), and Jennifer Belle (b.
-1992) before divorcing in 1997.
+Saget married Sherri Kramer in 1982, and they had three daughters before divorcing in 1997.
 He was later married to television presenter Kelly Rizzo from 2018 until his death in 2022.

 Saget was a board member of the Scleroderma Research Foundation.
 His efforts benefited celebrities such as actress Regina Hall.
 In an interview with Ability, he discussed how his sister was diagnosed with scleroderma at 43 and died at 47.
 She had previously been misdiagnosed numerous times.

 Death

 At about 4 p.m.
-ET on January 9, 2022, Saget was found dead in his room at a Ritz-Carlton hotel near Williamsburg in Orange County, Florida.
+EST on January 9, 2022, Saget was found dead in his room at a Ritz-Carlton hotel near Williamsburg in Orange County, Florida.
 At the time of his death, Saget was on a stand-up tour and had performed in Ponte Vedra Beach the previous evening.
 An autopsy report released on February 9 found that Saget had blunt head trauma from an accidental blow to the back of his head, most likely from a fall, and had subsequently died from the resulting injuries (subdural hematoma and subarachnoid hemorrhage) in his sleep.
 He was infected with COVID-19 at the time, though there were no signs that it played a role in his death.
 His funeral took place on January 14, and he was buried at Mount Sinai Memorial Park near the graves of his parents and sister.
 On February 15, Saget's family sued to prevent county officials from releasing additional documents from the investigation of his death, arguing that their graphic content would present privacy violations.
 On March 14, a permanent injunction was issued against releasing the documents.